Skip to Main Content

 • Cubs' Jameson Taillon: Exits early Sunday

-Taillon was removed from Sunday's 4-3 win over the Angels in the fifth inning with left groin tightness, Patrick Mooney of The Athletic reports.
-Taillon tossed five innings, allowing one run on three hits, while striking out three batters on his way to a win Sunday.
-The right-hander departed after just 62 pitches though, which is now understood to have been the result of groin discomfort.
-Taillon called the injury a "small cramp" in his left groin, per Bruce Levine of 670TheScore.com, and manager Craig Counsell described the decision to remove him from the game as precautionary.
-Taillon can be considered day-to-day for the time being, and his next projected start would tentatively be set for Saturday in Colorado.
+Taillon was removed from his start in Sunday's 4-3 win over the Angels in the fifth inning due to left groin tightness, Patrick Mooney of The Athletic reports.
+Taillon ended up picking up his second straight win to improve his record to 9-6, and he tossed five innings of one-run ball while striking out three batters and allowing three hits and no walks.
+After the game, Taillon referred to the injury as a "small cramp" in his left groin, per Bruce Levine of 670TheScore.com, and manager Craig Counsell added that the right-hander's removal from the game was precautionary.
+Taillon can be considered day-to-day for the time being, but assuming he's able to make it through his between-starts bullpen session without issue, he'll likely return to the hill Saturday in Colorado.

 ...
 See More ...
 See Less